-My best real range in my EV Tesla 3LR is 550km and my lowest real range is 340km.
+My best real range in my EV Tesla 3LR is 610km and my lowest real range is 340km.
 My average is ~460km.

-The figure is simply how far I traveled by the odometer divided by what percentage of my battery I used, expressed as km/100%.
+The figure is simply how far I traveled by the odometer divided by what percentage of my battery I used, expressed as km per 100%.

-The lowest real range I have had was uphill during freezing weather in June.
-I left Gundagai elevation 232m in 8 degrees C, with 80% and travelled 174km uphill at 110km/hr to Goulburn, elevation 642m arriving in 6 degrees C with 29%.
-(Preconditioning started about 80km out).
-That 174km used 51% battery, or 34km per 10%, which is equivalent to 340km per 100% of battery.
-For the trip overall, from Melbourne to Sydney, I left from Yea, elevation 172m and made 3 stops on my 808km trip to Sydney, elevation 98m, travelling in 0 to 8 degrees C at 110km/h average 37.8km per 10% of battery, or equivalent to 378km for 100% of battery.
+The lowest real range I have had was uphill during very cold weather in June 2023.
+I left Gundagai and travelled 174km uphill at 110km/hr to Goulburn, arriving in 6 degrees C. I used 51% battery, which is equivalent to 340km per 100% of battery.
+For the trip overall, from Melbourne to Sydney, my 808km trip travelling in 0 to 8 degrees C at 110km/h averaged equivalent of 378km for 100% of battery.